 Key considerations include:

-Understanding these factors is crucial for informed risk allocation and effective liability management during contract formation.
+These factors are central to informed risk allocation and effective liability management during contract formation.

 Exclusions Pertaining to Pre-Existing Liabilities